Sung-Huan/ANNOgesic/docs/source/test_case.rst

 the high `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ score. ``figures`` is for figures of the protein-protein interaction networks.
 There are two subfolders - ``with_strain`` and ``without_strain`` in ``figures``.
 These two folders store all information of the interactions and literature scores.
-``with_strain`` is for results with assignning specific strain name for searching literatures.
+``with_strain`` is for results with assigning specific strain name for searching literature.
-``without_strain`` is for results without giving specific strain name for searching literatures.
+``without_strain`` is for results without giving specific strain name for searching literature.

 ::